L-36.com

 Edit Hide Help

-Sat - SW winds 5 to 10 kt, becoming S 10 to 15 kt.
-A chance of showers and tstms in the afternoon.
+Today - SW winds 5 kt, becoming S 10 to 15 kt with gusts to 20 kt this afternoon.

 unless otherwise noted, waves 1 foot or less.

-Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - A cold front approaches on Saturday with a chance of showers and Thunderstorms.
-High pressure will build into the region after the passage of the front on Sunday and into next week.
+Synopsis for the coastal waters of south coastal south carolina and north coastal georgia - Atlantic high pressure will prevail through the weekend.

 7 Day Forecast for Marine Location Near Mount Pleasant, SC